VaxU

 Persistence

-Students tend to have persistent COVID-19 vaccine hesitancy, even after they have been fully vaccinated.
+Students have persistent COVID-19 vaccine hesitancy, even after full vaccination

 8